 What's a Carpool Captain?Every commute is an adventure, and every adventure needs a captain

 Carpooling is tied around an individual car and requires the cooperation of those riding and driving.
-For this reason, drivers are the glue that keeps the commute together, just the way captains are for their crew.

 1. Get to know each other!